xn0px90/awesome-qubes-os/README.md

 - [Brightness-Ajustment](https://forum.qubes-os.org/t/easy-brightness-adjustment/15902/2) - Easy brightness adjustment
 - [Bash completion](https://forum.qubes-os.org/docs?topic=19008) - How to install bash completion for Qubes OS commands.
 - [Custom icons](https://forum.qubes-os.org/t/where-is-the-most-optimal-place-to-put-custom-folder-icons/15740/3) - Place the custom folder icons ~/.local/share/icons is a persistent place to place the custom folder icons and so is /usr/share/icons.
+- [DPI scaling](https://forum.qubes-os.org/t/dpi-scaling/19064) - Qubes OS passes on dom0’s screen resolution to VMs (this can be seen in the output of xrandr) but doesn’t pass on dom0’s dpi value.
 - [i3 (window manager)](https://www.qubes-os.org/doc/i3/) - i3 is part of the stable repository (as of Qubes R3.1) and can be installed by using the dom0 update mechanism.
 - [KDE (desktop environment)](https://www.qubes-os.org/doc/kde/) -  KDE was the default desktop environment in Qubes
 - [Qubes-GUI-Rust](https://github.com/QubesOS/qubes-gui-rust) - Rust libraries for the Qubes OS GUI Protocol